RoboDK/Plug-In-Interface/README.md

 By selecting the "Plugin Speed Information" button you'll obtain the timing statistics.
 ![](sampleoutput.png)

-For example, forward and inverse kinematics are usually under 2 micro seconds and 10 micro seconds respectively (1 micro second = 0.000001 seconds).
+For example, forward and inverse kinematics are usually under 2 microseconds and 10 microseconds respectively (1 microsecond = 0.000001 seconds).